 Browsers are built to recognize certain in-built default fonts that can be used in the WordPress style.css file.
-If you want to change the font on your theme, you can try out different fonts by editing body class of the theme.
-If you want to add custom fonts in your theme, you have to start by finding the font.
+If you want to change the font on your theme, you can try out different fonts by editing the body class of the theme.
+If you want to add custom fonts to your theme, you have to start by finding the font.
 There are many fonts available online that are not only cool but most are free.

 Adobe Edge Web Fonts

 1001 Free Fonts

 You can download web fonts from the sites listed above but not all fonts are free.
 It is important you check the licensing of the font before you can use it in your WordPress theme.
 If you would like to get web fonts for commercial use, Typekit is the best place to buy premium fonts.

 When downloading web fonts you will notice they have a variety of extensions.